-Designed with security and scalability in mind, Spectra AI is built on the Amazon Web Services platform.
-Spectra AI offers a full software stack that includes a data and sensor integration layer, an extract, transform, load ("ETL") layer, an analytics layer that hosts our AI and ML algorithms, an application layer for our customers, an API framework for developers, and our global intelligence database that captures sensor data.
+Our Spectra AI platform is built for scalability on the Amazon Web Services platform.
+Our Spectra AI platform offers a full software stack that includes a data and sensor integration layer, an extract, transform, load ("ETL") layer, an analytics layer that hosts our AI and ML algorithms, an application layer for our customers, an API framework for developers and our global intelligence database that captures sensor data.